Amari Torayasu

-Amari Torayasu (甘利 虎泰) was a Japanese samurai of the Sengoku period, and served the Takeda clan under Takeda Nobutora and Shingen.
-Amari was a shukurō, or clan elder, following Shingen's accession to family headship and was one of "Twenty-Four Generals of Takeda Shingen".
+Amari Torayasu (甘利 虎泰) was a Japanese samurai of the Sengoku period who served the Takeda clan under Takeda Nobutora and Shingen.
+Amari was a shukurō, or clan elder, following Shingen's accession to family headship, and was one of "Twenty-Four Generals of Takeda Shingen".

-He was killed in action at the battle of Uedahara in 1548, together with Itagaki Nobukata.
-The two were fighting side by side on the frontlines when suddenly a volley of arrows shot them down.
+Amari was killed in action at the battle of Uedahara in 1548, together with Itagaki Nobukata.
+The two were fighting side by side when suddenly a volley of arrows shot them down.

 Amari was succeeded by his son Amari Masatada.

 Japanese Politician Akira Amari is a descendant of Torayasu.

 Amari in Fiction

 In NHK's 2007 Taiga drama Fūrinkazan, Amari is played by Raita Ryū.